I’m Emilia Barska.

 I am committed to excellence with a huge sense of responsibility for safer skies.
 What is more, I am driven by a tremendous passion to aviation.
 This website is a place where I share my expert point of view by publishing the best articles concerning English for aviation in a wider context.

-I had an opportunity to teach in a nursery, kindergartens, primary schools, lower-secondary schools and high schools.
+I had an opportunity to teach in a nursery, kindergartens (including the English language by immersion method), primary schools, lower-secondary schools (including the Montessori Method of Education) and high schools.

-Currently, I work as a full-time English teacher in a Montessori kindergarten.
+Currently, I work as a full-time English teacher in a primary school.

 In 2010 I finished the Intensive Course for Teachers of Aviation English.
 It laid the groundwork for my professional experience as an aviation English teacher.

-March 5th 2011 was a deadline for the full implementation of English language proficiency, known formally as ICAO Level 4 (Operational).
-Since then pilots and air traffics controllers were obliged by the international law to pass an ICAO exam and demonstrate upper-intermediate language skills to prevent another accidents or incidents.
+March 5th, 2011 was a deadline for the full implementation of English language proficiency, known formally as ICAO Level 4 (Operational).
+Since then pilots and air traffics controllers were obliged by international law to pass an ICAO exam and demonstrate upper-intermediate language skills to prevent other accidents or incidents.

 Then, I gained my first experience in teaching pilots and air traffic controllers in one-to-one tuition.